Rangers vs. Dodgers Player Props Betting Odds

-Marcus Semien and Mookie Betts are among the players with prop bets on the table when the Texas Rangers and the Los Angeles Dodgers square off at Globe Life Field on Saturday (starting at 4:05 PM ET).
+Player prop bet options for Freddie Freeman, Marcus Semien and others are listed when the Los Angeles Dodgers visit the Texas Rangers at Globe Life Field on Sunday at 2:35 PM ET.

 Bet on this matchup or its props with BetMGM!